Hello Friends, Fans & Fellow Lovers of the Outdoors,

 —We’ll hit the river early the next day, and we’ll arrive back in civilization the afternoon of Monday, August 27.

-—Cost is $1799 per person, which covers everything except hotel for night before trip begins (and the night after, if you want to stay over in Stanley), and a discretionary tip for guides.
+—Cost is $1799 per person, which covers everything except hotel for night before trip begins (and the night after, if you want to stay over in Salmon), and a discretionary tip for guides.
 The rafting company provides tent, sleeping bags, dry bags, rain gear etc… and of course all meals… and they’ll give us a list of what we need to bring.
 (They make it easy.)

 —James Ellsworth is the owner of MFRE.
 He’s an enthusiastic, warm guy and an old pro, and James (or one of his folks in the office) will be able to make your reservations for our group… and supply any other info you might need.